 Bi-weekly Progress Reports

-SchoolTutoring Academy’s tutoring programs for Creve Coeur students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Creve Coeur, Illinois students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Creve Coeur District and East Peoria Community High School both follow the Illinois Learning Standards, a rigorous curriculum that is internationally benchmarked and includes clearly communicated expectations for students.
 Critical thinking, critical reading, analytical writing, and strong communication skills are stressed, along with science literacy and strong math skills.
 The school strives to produce well-educated students who are also well-rounded, with lots of opportunities for extracurricular involvement.
 In addition to the physical campuses, the schools strive to maintain an atmosphere in which students feel safe and supported.